byjean/blog/_posts/2015-07-10-painless-release-with-sbt.md

 * Commit the version file.
 * Push all the changes.

-All these steps are there to ensure a repeatable build.
+All these steps are here to ensure a repeatable build.
 I think it lacks a test run with the release version applied to be an exact match for the maven release process.
 In our case though where the version is fully derived from the VCS, this is slightly overkill.

 With our setup, if we want to be able to repeat a specific version build all we have to do is checkout the corresponding tag which will automatically set the version to the correct value.
 Additionally, writing the version to an SBT file will kill the SHA-1 based versioning scheme we were using.